 - REITs can benefit both investors and the communities they serve.
-Taken individually, a single REIT-owned property can help change the complexion of a neighborhood.
-REITs help communities grow and increase access to resources. - When viewed as an entire industry, REITs significantly contribute to the local tax base, job market, and business community. - REITs comprise almost 95% of the real estate sector in the stock market.
+Taken individually, a single REIT-owned property can change the entire complexion of a neighborhood.
+REITs help communities grow and increase access to resources. - When viewed as an entire industry, REITs significantly contribute to the local tax base, job market and business community. - REITs comprise 97 percent of the real estate sector in the stock market.